-A simple algorithm, also presented in [4], serves our second purpose: Consider first the case where no suffix replacement takes place.
-For $i \ge 1$, let b(i) be the position of the rightmost '1'-bit in the binary representation of i.
+A simple algorithm, also presented in Chen et al. [8], serves our second purpose: Consider first the case where no suffix replacement takes place.
+For $i \geq 1$ , let b(i) be the position of the rightmost '1'-bit in the binary representation of i.
 The algorithm colors the ith point with the number b(i).
 For example, the first ten colors $b(1), \ldots, b(10)$ are 1, 2, 1, 3, 1, 2, 1, 4, 1, 2.
-As observed in [4], this is a valid CF coloring for intervals.
+As observed in Chen et al. [8], this is a valid CF coloring for intervals.

 If suffix replacements are allowed, we use the following modification of the algorithm.
-First, if a newly inserted point p replaces a suffix σ , we give p the highest color of a point in σ .
-Second, when a point p is inserted without replacement, we give p the smallest color that it does not see (p sees a color c if no point after the last c-colored point has larger color); see [4] for more details.
+First, if a newly inserted point p replaces a suffix $\sigma$ , we give p the highest color of a point in $\sigma$ .
+Second, when a point p is inserted without replacement, we give p the smallest color that it does not see (p sees a color p if no point after the last p-colored point has larger color); see [8] for more details.
 It is easily verified that the second rule produces exactly the coloring described in the preceding paragraph, when no suffix replacements take place.
-(It is this algorithm that the algorithm I1, or the replacement-free original algorithm of [4], uses to give colors to points within a fixed level.)
+(It is this algorithm that the algorithm I1, or the replacement-free original algorithm of Chen p-et p-algorithm is given to give colors to points within a fixed level.)

 It is also easy to verify that the modified algorithm produces a valid CF-coloring, and that it uses only $O(\log n)$ colors.
-For more details, consult [4].
+For more details, consult [8].